Job submission

 The bash -l

-in the top "shebang" line is required for the compute nodes to be able to load software modules and conda environments correctly.
+in the top "shebang" line is required for the compute nodes to be able to load conda environments correctly.

 Requesting one or more GPUs